tutek1/DTLabs/07_Animation&Physics/lab07.md

 ```

 #### `TimeScale` node
 Trying out the animations in play mode, one thing becomes clear.
-The walking animations need to be faster.
-This can be done with a `TimeScale` node.
+The walking animations need to be faster, which can be done with a `TimeScale` node.

 1. **Open** the `AnimationTree` panel.
 2. **Open** the `FreeMoveBlendTree`.